ahmedsamirio/jekyll-now/_posts/2021-5-11-Twitter-Crawler.md

 What I had in mind was to capture the recent behavior of a random group of users through mining their tweets, but the Twitter API requires searching by specific queries or hashtags, etc..

-What I wanted was a random sample of users that isn't affected by users tweeting about a certain topic, and that's when a thought occurred to me Why don't I select a bunch of seed users, collect their latest tweets and then select a random subset of their friends and followers and do the same?
+What I wanted was a random sample of users that isn't affected by users tweeting about a certain topic, and that's when a thought occurred to me.
+Why don't I select a bunch of seed users, collect their latest tweets and then select a random subset of their friends and followers and do the same?

 So this is just randomly traversing over a tree of users branched from a seed user until a certain depth, not unlike a binary search tree.

 ![an image alt text](../images/tree.png "Binary Search Tree")

-We can see an example of a traversed tree from a seed user at layer <em>d</em> which equals 0, where the maximum depth of layers <em>l</em> is 3, the new users recursed over from a seed user is <em>n</em> is 2, and the tweets to collect is <em>t</em> is 1.
+We can see an example of a traversed tree from a seed user, let's suppose <em>d</em> stands for a the level of a given layer, where the first layer's level equals 0, the maximum depth of layers <em>l</em> is 3, the new users recursed over from a seed user is <em>n</em> is 2, and the tweets to collect is <em>t</em> is 1.
 If user A is the seed user, then we collect the latest tweet and select 2 random users from his friends and followers, which turned out to be B and C.

-Then for each of these users we do the same as user A. This results for a total of <em>n^d</em> users for each layer where the starting layer <em>d</em> is 0, which equals 2^3 + 2^2 + 2^1 + 1 = 15 users and 15 tweets.
+Then for each of these users we do the same as user A. This results for a total of <em>n^d</em> users for each layer where the starting layer <em>d</em> is 0, therefore the total number of users and tweets collected equals 2^3 + 2^2 + 2^1 + 1 = 15 users and 15 tweets.

 ```python
 def stream_from_users(seed_user, tweets_per_user, users_per_user, depth):